ACabrejas/IEEE_SMC2020_Reward_Functions_RL_UTC/README.md

 # Assessment of Reward Functions for Reinforcement Learning Vehicular Traffic Signal Control Under Real-World Limitations
-Submitted to IEEE Systems, Man and Cybernetics 2020
+Submitted to IEEE Systems, Man and Cybernetics 2020.
+Copyright lies with Alvaro Cabrejas Egea, Shaun Howell, Maksis Knutins, Colm Connaughton, University of Warwick, Vivacity Labs and IEEE.

 ## Abstract
 Adaptive traffic signal control is one key avenue for mitigating the growing consequences of traffic congestion.